-- 1. Time and date field: Displays the system time in 24-hour format and system date in MM/DD/YY format, where: - MM is the month's number (e.g., 06 is June) - DD is the date - YY is the last two digits of the year - 2.
-Banner window: Displays "System is Normal" and, if programmed, the facility name - 3.
+- 1. Time and date field: Displays the system time in 24-hour format and system date in MM/DD format, where: - MM is the month's number (e.g., 06 is June) - DD is the date - 2.
+Banner window: Displays "System Normal" and, if programmed, the facility name - 3.
 Alarm history field: Displays how many times the control panel has entered the alarm state